 Bluetooth issues on Ubuntu are not specific to this laptop model and I described my solution in a separate blog post.
-It is a bit involved and will probably get wiped out or made redundant with the next LTS release.
+It is a bit involved, but reduntant in 18.04 LTS as Bluetooth works out of the box on it.

 For a short while, I needed to use a DisplayLink USB <-> VGA adapter.
 You can get it to work by installing the drivers from the website, manually enabling the

 evdi kernel module and selecting the Intel GPU in PRIME settings.
 It will work with the nVidia GPU too, but you will get a small artifact manifested as an invisible square box around the mouse cursor where frame buffer will not be updating.
 This is a bug with the nVidia driver that they don’t seem to be interested in fixing - it has been around for over a year.

 Due to how DisplayLink works on Linux, it sends the entire frame buffer to the USB graphics adapter instead of only the screen that is connected to it, as it does on Windows.
 This means that with two external screens you will already run into bandwidth issues.
 An easy solution to this is to use a solid color desktop background that compresses well and reduces bandwidth usage on the adapter.